TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: Abstract

 \section{Abstract}

-Neural architecture search (NAS) is an effective method for discovering new convolutional neural network (CNN) architectures.
-However, existing approaches often require time-consuming training or intensive sampling and evaluations.
-Zero-shot NAS aims to create training-free proxies for architecture performance prediction.
-However, existing proxies have suboptimal performance, and are often outperformed by simple metrics such as model parameter counts or the number of floating-point operations.
-Besides, existing model-based proxies cannot be generalized to new search spaces with unseen new types of operators without golden accuracy truth.
-A universally optimal proxy remains elusive.
-We introduce TG-NAS, a novel model-based universal proxy that leverages a transformer-based operator embedding generator and a graph convolution network (GCN) to predict architecture performance.
-This approach guides neural architecture search across any given search space without the need of retraining.
-Distinct from other model-based predictor subroutines, TG-NAS itself acts as a zero-cost (ZC) proxy, guiding architecture search with advantages in terms of data independence, cost-effectiveness, and consistency across diverse search spaces.
-Our experiments showcase its advantages over existing proxies across various NAS benchmarks, suggesting its potential as a foundational element for efficient architecture search.
-TG-NAS achieves up to 300$\times$ improvements in search efficiency compared to previous SOTA ZC proxy methods.
-Notably, it discovers competitive models with 93.75\% CIFAR-10 accuracy on the NAS-Bench-201 space and 74.5\% ImageNet top-1 accuracy on the DARTS space. \keywords{zero-cost proxy \and neural architecture search \and transformer}
+Neural Architecture Search (NAS) is a powerful technique for discovering high-performing CNN architectures, but most existing methods rely on costly training or extensive sampling.
+Zero-shot NAS offers a training-free alternative by using proxies to predict architecture performance.
+However, existing proxies are often suboptimal—frequently outperformed by simple metrics like parameter count or FLOPs—and they generalize poorly across different search spaces.
+Moreover, current model-based proxies struggle to adapt to new operators without access to ground-truth accuracy, limiting their transferability.
+We propose TG-NAS, a universal, model-based zero-cost (ZC) proxy that combines a Transformer-based operator embedding generator with a Graph Convolutional Network (GCN) to predict architecture performance.
+Unlike prior model-based predictors, TG-NAS requires no retraining and generalizes across arbitrary search spaces.
+It serves as a standalone ZC proxy with strong data efficiency, robustness, and cross-space consistency.
+Extensive evaluations across diverse NAS benchmarks demonstrate TG-NAS’s superior rank correlation and generalizability compared to existing proxies.
+Additional, it improves search efficiency by up to 300× and discovers architectures achieving 93.75\% CIFAR-10 accuracy on NAS-Bench-201 and 74.9\% ImageNet top-1 accuracy on the DARTS space, establishing TG-NAS as a promising foundation for efficient, generalizable NAS.